+- Left ALT: Selection in the Pattern

+- Left CONTROL/COMMAND + SHIFT: Current Column

+- Left SHIFT: Current Track

+- Left SHIFT + ALT: Current Group

 - Left CONTROL/COMMAND: Whole Pattern

-- Left SHIFT: Current Track

-- Left CONTROL/COMMAND + SHIFT: Current Column

-- Left ALT: Selection in the Pattern

 13.6.4 Drag & Drop of Selections

 To quickly move and copy a selection of notes or effects, you can also use the mouse.
 First mark an area in the pattern by left-clicking and dragging, then re-click and hold on the selected area with the mouse and drag the selection to a new position.
 Holding down the "Left Control/Command" key while dropping will copy the selection instead of moving it.